doc4d/docQodlyPro/docs/4DQodlyPro/gettingStarted.md

 :::note

+- Only settings that need to be edited are listed in the dialog box.
-Since scalable sessions run in preemptive mode, enabling this setting might require that you evaluate the thread-safety property of your code.
+- Since scalable sessions run in preemptive mode, enabling this setting might require that you evaluate the thread-safety property of your code.

 :::